En bref

 CVG 7185 Topics in Fire Safety (3 units)

 Courses in special topics related to fire safety, not covered by other graduate courses.
+This course is equivalent to CIVE 5810 at Carleton University.

 Course Component: Lecture

-CVG 7300 Special Topics in Civil Engineering (3 units)
+CVG 7300 Topics in Structures (3 units)

 This course is equivalent to CIVE 5705 at Carleton University.